Patent Owners (Publishers)

 A: All patent owners are paid a share of the licensing income distributed by the PatentBook.
 Payment size is based on the quality of the patent.
 A validated TAEUSworks™ patent evaluation determines the placement of a published patent into one of the following three tiers for payment distribution:

-The PatentBook quality and value distribution mirrors that of nearly all patent portfolios, regardless of the technology, product or ownership.
+The PatentBook quality and value distribution mirror that of nearly all patent portfolios, regardless of the technology, product or ownership.

 Patent owners who Publish their patents to a PatentBook are paid via electronic funds transfer (EFT).